 A few weeks ago Juvia’s Place had a 40% off sitewide sale.
 Juvia’s Place already has very affordable eyeshadow palettes so I was super stoked to order the Juvia’s Place Nubian 2 Palette for even less at $11USD.
-Today’s post is my first impressions of the Nubian 2 along with swatches and a few makeup looks.
-I will have a full palette review up in a few weeks.
+Today’s post is my first impressions of the Nubian 2 along with swatches and a few makeup looks. *My full review is up now, you can find that post HERE!*

 Juvia’s Place Nubian 2 First Impressions

 The Juvia’s Place Nubian 2 Palette retails for $25USD (currently on sale for $19).
 It contains 12 x 3.5g eyeshadows for a total of 42g of product (Juvia’s Place says 45 grams total but this must include the packaging or else their math is off).
 This works out to $0.71/gram or $2.50/pan.
 Nubian 2 contains four matte shades and eight metallics in a paraben free formula.

 One of the reasons I went with the Nubian 2 palette over the original Nubian palette is that the N2 doesn’t contain parabens.
 I watched Jen Luvs Reviews’ ingredient analysis of the original Nubian palette on Youtube and there were some pretty questionable ingredients in the formula.
 I don’t know if Juvia’s Place has since changed the formula, but the product description at Juvia’s Place for the N2 specifically indicated no parabens.
 I’ve been trying to be more ingredient conscious lately.